African-American Rural Schools Project

 In 2001 the Pflugerville Independent School District recognized Fannie Mae Caldwell, a teacher at the old Pflugerville and Comanche schools in the '20s, '30s and '40s, by naming the Fannie Mae Caldwell Elementary School in her honor.

-The preceding items present just a small glimpse into the Historic Rural Black Schools Project.
-The project, sponsored by the Travis County Historical Commission, was started by Berdie Caldwell and continued by Margarine Beaman.
-Through interviews, records and other documentation their work offers us a unique view of our community's rich history.
+The preceding items present just a small glimpse into the African-American Rural Schools Project.
+The project, sponsored by the Travis County Historical Commission, was started by Berdie Caldwell and continued by Margarine Beaman, Rosemary Morrow and others.
+Through interviews, records and other documentation their work offers us a unique view of our community’s rich history.
 The project report, entitled African-American Rural Schools: 1930-1940s, may be found by clicking on Historical Reports on our web site.